Gay bar: South Africa

 The history of gay and lesbian bars in South Africa reflects the racial divisions that began in the Apartheid era and continue, to some extent, in the 21st century.

 The first white gay bar opened in the Carlton Hotel in downtown Johannesburg in the late 1940s, catering exclusively to men of wealth.
 In the 1960s, other urban bars began to open that drew more middle and working class white men; lesbians were excluded.
 The language of Gayle had its roots in the Cape Coloured and Afrikaans-speaking underground gay bar culture.
 In 1968, when the government threatened to pass repressive anti-gay legislation, queer culture went even further underground, which meant clubs and bars were often the only places to meet.
 These bars were often the targets of police raids.
 The decade of the 1970s was when urban gay clubs took root.
 The most popular gay club of Johannesburg was The Dungeon, which attracted females as well as males, and lasted until the 1990s.
 The 1979 police assault on the New Mandy's Club, in which patrons fought back, has been referred to as South Africa's Stonewall.

 In the 1980s, police raids on white gay clubs lessened as the apartheid government forces found itself dealing with more and more resistance from the black population.
 In the black townships, some of the shebeens, unlicensed bars established in people's homes and garages, catered to LGBTQ clients.
 During the struggle against apartheid, some of these shebeens were important meeting places for black gay and lesbian resistance fighters.
 Lee's, a shebeen in Soweto, for example, was used as a meeting place for black gay men who were part of the Gay Association of South Africa (GASA) but did not feel welcome in the GASA offices.

-With the establishment of the post-apartheid 1996 constitution that outlawed discrimination based on sexual orientation as well as race, South Africa's gay night life exploded, though many bars continued to be segregated by race, and fewer blacks than whites go to the urban bars.
+With the establishment of the post-apartheid 1996 constitution that outlawed discrimination based on sexual orientation as well as race, South Africa's gay nightlife exploded, though many bars continued to be segregated by race, and fewer blacks than whites go to the urban bars.
 The 2005 inaugural gay shebeen tour was advertised as a gay pub crawl that would provide an opportunity for South Africans and foreigners to "experience true African gay Shebeen culture".